 Several bursae around the hip joint prevent friction between the joint and the strong muscles supporting it.
-These include the trochanteric bursa, the ischial bursa and the iliopectineal bursa.
-The different movements occurring at the hip joint include flexion, extension, abduction, adduction, medial and lateral rotation.
+These include the trochanteric bursa, the ischial bursa, and the iliopectineal bursa.
+The different movements occurring at the hip joint include flexion, extension, abduction, adduction, and medial and lateral rotation.

-The joint is stabilized by strong muscles and ligaments which include the quadriceps and the hamstring muscles, the anterior and posterior cruciate ligaments, the medial collateral and the lateral collateral ligaments and finally the patellar ligament.
+The joint is stabilized by strong muscles and ligaments, which include the quadriceps and hamstring muscles, the anterior and posterior cruciate ligaments, the medial collateral and lateral collateral ligaments, and finally, the patellar ligament.

-Cushioning the articular surfaces of the joint are the medial and lateral menisci, which are semi-lunar shaped fibrocartilages.
-Several bursae prevent friction between the structures supporting the knee joint: the suprapatellar bursa and the gastrocnemius bursa.
+Cushioning the articular surfaces of the joint are the medial and lateral menisci, which are semilunar-shaped fibrocartilages.
+Additional bursae prevent friction between the structures supporting the knee joint: the suprapatellar bursa, and the gastrocnemius bursa.

-Also called the talocrural joint, this is a true hinge joint formed between the articular surfaces of the distal tibia, distal fibula and the talus.
-This joint allows plantar flexion, dorsiflexion and a small degree of abduction, adduction and rotation.
+Also called the talocrural joint, this is a true hinge joint formed between the articular surfaces of the distal tibia, distal fibula, and the talus.
+This functions as a hinge joint allowing plantar flexion, dorsiflexion, and a small degree of abduction, adduction, and rotation.

 Subtalar joint (talo-calcanean joint)